moezbhatti/qksms/README.md

 To make an enhancement request, add an "issue" with the "enhancement" label.

+# Contact

+QKSMS is developed and maintained by [Moez Bhatti](https://github.com/moezbhatti).
+Feel free to reach out to moez@qklabs.com

 # License

-QKSMS is developed and maintained by [Moez Bhatti](https://github.com/moezbhatti) and released under the **The GNU General Public License v3.0 (GPLv3)**, which can be found in the `LICENSE` file in the root of this project
+QKSMS is released under the **The GNU General Public License v3.0 (GPLv3)**, which can be found in the `LICENSE` file in the root of this project